200 Division St., Suite 130

 We encourage those who wish to apply for a marriage license to continue to utilize our online application process.
 This will help us to manage the number of people coming into our office following the building reopening.

 The State of Michigan provides basic information for public cases and may be viewed online or by mobile device.
 Please note the online records search function does not work well with the Internet Explorer browser.
 It is recommended that users switch to Google Chrome or Microsoft Edge when accessing the online records search here: https://micourt.courts.michigan.gov/CaseSearch/Court/C57

 COUNTY CLERK’S SERVICES

-The Clerk’s Office provides many services to the public and to facilitate those services, the following documents are available to download as PDFs:
+The Clerk’s Office provides many services to the public, including the following:

 • Birth Records

 • Death Records (Death Record Index available from 1867 to present)